zhilin963/MyFactory/README.md

 <a name="desc"></a>
 ## 1. Description
-**My Factory** is an Android mobile application, mainly used in a smart factory, to monitor devices in real time, and send alerts to end users in case of device failure.
+**My Factory** is an Android mobile application, mainly applied to a smart factory, aiming to monitor devices in real time.
+In case of device failure, the system records details and notifies the user.
+After then, the user can contact maintenance personnel, check the status of the device, and locate the device through the system.
 <div align=center><img width="600" height="400" src="https://github.com/zhilin963/MyFactory/blob/main/IMG/iFactory.png" />  </div>

 <a name="feat"></a>